charlax/python-education/learning-python/01-intro.md

 Answers:

-- It's pervasive:
+- It's pervasive.
-- It's here too stay (hiring)
+- It's here too stay (hiring, teaching kids)
 - It's super versatile and you can use it for almost anything
     - Server-side and client-side
     - CLI scripts and full apps